AdobeDocs/commerce-admin.en/help/getting-started/websites-stores-views.md

 If your Adobe Commerce or Magento Open Source installation has a hierarchy of websites, stores, or views, you can set the context, or "scope" of a configuration setting.
 The context of many database entities can also be assigned a specific scope to determine how it is used in the store hierarchy.
 To learn more, see [Product Scope](../catalog/introduction.md#product-scope) and [Price Scope](../catalog/catalog-price-scope.md).

 Some configuration settings such as postal code, have a global scope because the same value is used throughout the system.
-The [website](https://docs.magento.com/user-guide/stores/stores-all-create-website.html) scope applies to any stores below that level in the hierarchy, including all stores and their views.
-Any item with the scope of [store view](https://docs.magento.com/user-guide/stores/stores-all-create-view.html) can be set differently for each store view, which is typically used to support multiple languages.
+The [website](../stores-purchase/stores.md#add-websites) scope applies to any stores below that level in the hierarchy, including all stores and their views.
+Any item with the scope of [store view](../stores-purchase/store-views.md) can be set differently for each store view, which is typically used to support multiple languages.
 To override the default values of configuration settings, see [Changing Scope](https://docs.magento.com/user-guide/configuration/scope-change.html).

-Unless the store is running in [Single Store Mode](https://docs.magento.com/user-guide/stores/store-mode-single.html), the scope of each configuration setting appears in small text below the field label.
-If your installation includes multiple websites, stores, or views, choose the [Store View](https://docs.magento.com/user-guide/stores/stores-all-create-view.html) where the settings apply before making any changes.
+Unless the store is running in [single store mode](#single-store-mode), the scope of each configuration setting appears in small text below the field label.
+If your installation includes multiple websites, stores, or views, choose the [Store View](../stores-purchase/store-views.md) where the settings apply before making any changes.

 ![Hierarchy of websites, stores, and store views](./assets/scope-multisite.svg)<!-- zoom -->